Day 8 – Kubernetes Basics: Orchestrating Containers in Production

 DeploymentDeclarative object defining the desired state of Pods.

-NamespaceLogical partitioning of resources in a cluster.
+NamespaceLogical separation of resources within a cluster.

-ConfigMap & SecretManage configuration and sensitive data respectively.
+ConfigMap & SecretManage configuration and sensitive data.

-IngressManages external access to services, typically HTTP/HTTPS.
+IngressManages external access, typically HTTP/HTTPS.

 Kubernetes Architecture Diagram